hwheeler01/CompBio/resources.md

 - <a href="http://biopython.org/wiki/Biopython">Biopython</a> is a set of freely available tools for biological computation written in Python by an international team of developers.

 - In class, we will solve some introductory problems using <a href="http://rosalind.info/">ROSALIND</a>, but the resource includes many advanced problems that get more challenging as you move down each <a href="http://rosalind.info/problems/topics/">topic list</a>.
 Check out those of interest to you and build your skills.
-You may get an idea for a group project by doing these exercises.
+You may get ideas for your group project by doing these exercises.

 - <a href="http://software-carpentry.org/lessons/">Software carpentry</a> and <a href="http://www.datacarpentry.org/lessons/">Data Carpentry</a> have many lessons designed for research computing in Python, R, Git, Unix Shell, etc.